IBM/cloud-native-starter/workshop/00-prerequisites.md

 ### 3.5 Setup the IBM Cloud Kubernetes CLI <a name="part-SETUP-03"></a>
 [<home>](#home)

-Let's log into the IBM Cloud CLI tool: `ibmcloud login`.
+Let's log in to the IBM Cloud CLI tool: `ibmcloud login`.
 If you are an IBMer, include the `--sso` flag: `ibmcloud login --sso`.

 Install the IBM Cloud Kubernetes Service plug-ins: